rwnx/pynonymizer/README.md

                         [$PYNONYMIZER_SKIP_STEPS]
   --stop-at STEP        Choose a step to stop at (inclusive).
                         [$PYNONYMIZER_STOP_AT]
+  --seed-rows SEED_ROWS
+                        Specify a number of rows to populate the fake data table used during anonymization.
+                        [$PYNONYMIZER_SEED_ROWS]
   -v, --version         show program's version number and exit

 ```